athensresearch/athens/README.md

 There are a few more storage modules on deck:

-- On local disk
+- Local disk
-- MySQL Database
+- RDBMS's + cloud blob stores (for the source zips)
-- Various cloud blog stores
+- Cloud databases + cloud blob stores (for the source zips)

 # CLI